freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Confirm`, click :guilabel:`DELETE DATASET`, enter the name of the dataset that will be deleted, and click :guilabel:`DELETE`.

-.. danger:: Removing a dataset is a permanent action and can result in data loss!
+.. danger:: Removing a dataset is a permanent action and results in data loss!